 Build Essential Skills

-"The whole formation imparted to candidates for the priesthood aims at preparing them to enter into communion with the charity of Christ the Good Shepherd.
-Hence, their formation in its different aspects must have a fundamentally pastoral character."
-(Pastores dabo vobis 57; Program of Priestly Formation 236)
+"The whole formation imparted to candidates for the priesthood aims at preparing them to enter into communion with the charity of Christ the Good Shepherd; therefore 'priestly formation must be permeated by a pastoral spirit'" (Pastores dabo vobis 57; Program of Priestly Formation 366; Ratio fundamentalis 119).

 Saint Francis de Sales Seminary provides opportunities for seminarians to minister at approved and supervised sites.
 These include: